Tewa: Demographics (Population)

 Compared to the 1975 population of 625 Hopi-Tewa at Hano, Native American development over time had increased.
 In retrospect, most Tewa lives on or near their home pueblo, but they slowly moved towards more urban communities.

-In a 1991 census, a new record of the population of Tewa and even the number of speakers of the Tewa language was documented.
+In a 1991 census, a new record of the population of Tewa and the number of speakers of the Tewa language was documented.
 In terms of the Pueblo population: